toppe/ICY-php/README.md

 `$Thermostat = new Thermostat('Username', 'password');`

 Then we want to read the current temperature:

-> Please note: temperature1 is the current temperature and temperature2 is the temperature you can set.
+`echo $Thermostat->getTemp();`

+> Please note, ICY is using to variables for the temperature:
 >
-> By default we use temperature2.
+> temperature1 is returning the current temperature from the room.
+> temperature2 is returning the temperature that was set.

+For reading the current room temperature we use:

+`echo $Thermostat->getTemp('temperature1');

+To change the temperature we use the functon setTemp('temp') as follow:

-`echo $Thermostat->getTemp();`
+`echo $Thermostat->setTemp('18');

+> Please note, we've just changed the temperature to 18 degrees, for example 21: setTemp('21');